I was reading a comment made by a colleague about a video he’d watched on teams in software. He gave a synopsis of the claims made, one of which was:

 But this is only the half of it, because while organizations have organizational goals, none of which involve delivering “value” (whatever that is) to some customer, the people who work in those organizations have goals of their own.
 And they absolutely do not align.

-That’s for the next polemic.
+That’s for another polemic.